isabella232/gaming-services-samples/README.md

 ## Pre-requisites

+The Unity client under Part 1, 3 and 4 rely on two libraries:
+1- Google Maps Unity SDK, available at this url: https://cloud.google.com/maps-platform/gaming 2- Unity LitJson, available at this url: https://github.com/Mervill/UnityLitJson

+Note: All Unity projects will show compilation errors and missing scripts without the two libraries.

 Both client and server call Maps Gaming Services and require appropriate API Keys, therefore a GCP project with access to the Semantic Tile API and Playable Locations API is needed to run the game demo.

 ## Project structure